 For a surveillance-free world.

-Click the turtle in your to "NSA-proof" your message.
+Click the turtle in your to "MITM-proof" your message.

 For a surveillance-free world.

-Click the turtle in your to "NSA-proof" your message.
+Click the turtle in your to "MITM-proof" your message.

 Your communications are recorded and can be used against you.
 This happens routinely.
 Too many journalists, human rights activists, and ordinary folk are threatened by mass surveillance.
 "Congressional oversight of the NSA is a joke", and there appears to be no accountability for these programs.
 Policymakers appear threatened, and politicians won't act.